 A transfer counselor's role is to help you determine the academic requirements of the transfer institution and to select coursework at Westmoreland that will meet those requirements.
 It is important to make sure you communicate with a transfer counselor every semester to ensure you have access to the most recent information.
-Those who plan to continue their education after completing coursework at Westmoreland should contact a transfer counselor in the Student Services Success Center.
+Those who plan to continue their education after completing coursework at Westmoreland should contact a transfer counselor in the Student Services Success Center, located in the Student Achievement Center, Room 310.
 In addition, students should be in contact with the admissions department where they hope to transfer to determine appropriate course work.